Students

 Introduction to the Joint Law Program (Hamburg/Istanbul)

-The Joint Law Program (Hamburg/Istanbul) is an integrated international program with a double degree, offered by the University of Hamburg in collaboration with the leading Turkish law faculty of Istanbul University.
+The Joint Law Program (Hamburg/Istanbul) is an integrated international law program with a double degree, offered jointly by the University of Hamburg and the leading Turkish law faculty of Istanbul University.
 The program lasts for 8 semesters and can be started in the winter semester.
-After successful completion, students receive two degrees: "Bachelor of Laws (LL.B.)" from the University of Hamburg and "Hukuk Lisans" from Istanbul University.
+After successfully completing the program, students receive two degrees: "Bachelor of Laws (LL.B.)" from the University of Hamburg and "Hukuk Lisans" from Istanbul University.

 Admission Requirements